Cambodia

 • Regional average

 Cambodia diverges from regional trends in terms of sector distribution of ODF.
-The transport and storage, health and agriculture, and forestry and fishing sectors received a higher share of Cambodia’s ODF compared to the regional average, while the energy, government and civil society, and industry, mining and construction sectors received a smaller share.
+The transport and storage, health and agriculture, forestry and fishing, water and sanitation, and education sectors received a higher share of Cambodia’s ODF compared to the regional average, while the energy, government and civil society, and industry, mining and construction sectors received a smaller share.

-Within the transport and storage sector, the road transport sub-sector accounted for 74% of disbursements, while air transport accounted for 21%.
-The two largest projects in the transport and storage sector were China’s $1.1 billion Phnom Penh Airport Cam055 and $880 million New Siem Reap International Airport Cam015.
+Within the transport and storage sector, roads accounted for 78% of disbursements, while air transport accounted for 17%.
+The two largest projects in the transport and storage sector were China’s $1.1 billion Phnom Penh International Airport and $880 million new Siem Reap International Airport.

-In the health sector, the two largest projects were related to public health campaigns to combat HIV and tuberculosis (47045-KHM-C-MEF, 47045-KHM-H-NCHADS), both run by the Global Fund to Fight AIDS, Tuberculosis and Malaria, which combined accounted for more than 18% of total health ODF flows.
+In the health sector, the two largest projects were related to public health campaigns to combat HIV and tuberculosis, both run by the Global Fund to Fight AIDS, Tuberculosis and Malaria, which together accounted for more than 18% of total health ODF flows.

-Disbursements made in the agriculture, forestry, and fishing sector were driven by water resource development, irrigation, and dam development projects, with China being a major source of funding.
-Water resources development projects accounted for more than 55% of ODF in the sector, with the largest project, the Prek Stung Keo Water Resources Development Project Cam065-1, funded by China, worth over $200 million.
+Disbursements made in the agriculture, forestry and fishing sector were driven by water resource development, irrigation, and dam development projects, with China being a major source of funding.
+Water resource development projects accounted for more than 55% of ODF in the sector, with the largest project, the Water Resource Development of Stung Raksa, funded by China, worth more than $100 million.

 Climate